In May 2025, Shopify officially launched one of its most powerful updates…

 Notably, the dropshippers didn’t have identical budgets; it’s precisely why I interviewed them.

-I needed to understand what new dropshippers could do with a lot or just a little money.
+I needed to understand what new dropshippers could do with a lot of money or just a little.

 In this post, you’ll find an itemized list of startup costs and insights into how much you should spend to reach your eCommerce goals.
 Are you ready to crunch the budgeting numbers?